Hemp is a common ingredient in many vegan protein powders.

 Overall Summary of Hemp Protein’s Amino Acid Profile

-Hemp is debatably a complete amino acid.
-It has some quantity of all essential amino acids.
+It’s debatable whether or not hemp is a complete amino acid (certain crops could be).
+It has a decent quantity of all essential amino acids.

 Compared to whey protein, just for reference to an animal protein, there are only a few main differences: